miltonbecker/redux-project/README.md

   * `npm start` starts the server in production mode without the webpack hooks
   * `npm run dev` starts the server with the webpack hooks
   * `npm run build` generates the production bundle
-  * `npm run docker` generates the production bundle and creates the docker image
+  * `npm run docker` generates the production bundle and creates the docker images